NVIDIA/aistore/README.md

 > This adjustment is accomplished via the Go runtime [GOMAXPROCS variable](https://golang.org/pkg/runtime/).
 For in-depth information on CPU bandwidth control and scheduling in a multi-container environment, please refer to the [CFS Bandwidth Control](https://www.kernel.org/doc/Documentation/scheduler/sched-bwc.txt) document.

 Further, given the container's cgroup/memory limitation, each AIS node adjusts the amount of memory available for itself.

-Note, however, that memory in particular may affect dSort and erasure coding performance "forcing" those two to, effectively, "spill" their temporary content onto local drives, etc.
+> Limits on memory may affect [dSort](dsort/README.md) performance forcing it to "spill" the content associated with in-progress resharding into local drives.
+The same is true for erasure-coding that also requires memory to rebuild objects from slices, etc.

 > For technical details on AIS memory management, please see [this readme](memsys/README.md).